Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 But if a nation renounces Tao, then war-horses run in the fields.

-There is no greater affliction than uncontrolled earthly passions!
-Nothing destroys man more than the desire to multiply earthly treasures!
+There is no greater affliction than uncontrolled worldly passions!
+Nothing destroys man more than the desire to multiply worldly treasures!

 Those who are satisfied with what they have are always happy!